5 Offbeat Vendors You Need to Know About Right Now

 On the other hand, imagine you’re planning a country wedding and the choice caterer is out of your clients’ budget.
 Settling for burgers and fries might be cheaper, but it would create a jarring experience.
 Spend more time researching your options or work with your client to adjust the budget.
 You’ll learn these negotiation and communication strategies in your planning course.

 Finding vendors who focus on outside-of-the-box niches isn’t easy.
 But it’s not impossible!
 Your best asset is your eye to detail.
 Be patient when researching, and keep your clients’ needs at the forefront.
 Secure vendors who go in line with your clients’ vision.
 When they cater to the same niche, they’ll likely be excited to work with you and your client.
 Their enthusiasm will carry over to their products and services, and they also won’t be judgmental about your clients’ requests.
-All the attention instead focuses directly on your client and their needs!
+All the attention instead focuses directly on your client and their needs.

 Your offbeat vendors

 When we say “offbeat” vendors, we aren’t talking exclusively of those who specialize in the weird and the strange.
 This is in no way an exhaustive list!
 The best part about a non-traditional event is the large variety of different event elements.
-Here are just some offbeat vendors you might encounter… and some strategies in dealing with them learned in your professional event planning course!
+Here are just some offbeat vendors you might encounter… and some strategies in dealing with them learned in your professional event and wedding planning course!

 Alternative Wedding Attire